yalefresne/linux-on-mac/README.md

-# linux-on-mac
+# Linux distribution on Macbook
-Somes tips and trick to install and config a linux distrib on mac
+Somes tips and trick to install and config a linux distrib on macbook air.
+In example i use `dnf` cause i run command on fedora.

 # Install wifi driver
 ```bash